hummingbird-project/hummingbird-docs/Hummingbird.docc/Jobs/JobsGuide.md

 ### Setting up a Job service

-To process jobs a JobService is needed.
+To process jobs a JobService is needed. ``Jobs/JobService`` combines a job queue, job queue processor and job scheduler into one type.
 Below we create a job service using the Valkey driver for swift-jobs.

 ```swift
 let jobService = JobService(